ipfs/ipfs-docs/docs/community/README.md

 ### 1. Check to see if the issue you've encountered has already been discussed

 1. Navigate to [the Help category of the IPFS forum](https://discuss.ipfs.tech/c/help/13).
-1. In the upper right hand corner, click the search icon (a blue maginifying glass).
+1. In the upper right hand corner, click the search icon (a blue magnifying glass).
 The forum search bar opens.
 1. In the search bar, type a term related to the issue you are trying to solve.
 Options to either search the Help category or search all forum topics and posts display.
 1. Below the search bar, click the option to search for the term in the Help channel.
 Alternatively, you can search across all topics and posts.
 A list of forum posts related to your search displays.
 1. Search through the list of posts returned.
 If you don't find the answer or help you're looking for, [follow the general guidelines for getting useful answers to your questions](#2-follow-the-guidelines-for-getting-useful-answers-to-your-questions).